Day in the Life:

 “I have no sense of humor about losing”

 His endurance, strength, power, and dedication to the sport make him a hard contender to beat in tennis as he focuses on perfecting his training, exploring his passions, and looking for ways to improve his mindset.

-Despite his recent injuries, his training has been modified but he continues to practice as an elite level.
-Rafael’s training program and daily routine is something to be noted as he remains in peak condition and has achieved numerous victories during his career.
+Despite his recent injuries, he continues to practice at an elite level, even though his training has been modified.
+Rafael’s training program and daily routine are to be noted, as he remains in peak condition and has achieved numerous victories during his career.

 Hits the Ground Playing Tennis at 6 AM

 Rafael begins his day with breakfast to fuel his body before hitting the tennis court.
 Practicing four hours a day on the court with strength training keeps him in tip-top shape.